Diese Webseite verwendet Cookies

 Workplace maps, worker lists and assessments identify where workers are located, how to gain access to them and ways to track the workers’ level of involvement.

-Mapping identifies where workers are located.
+Mapping identifies where workers are located and helps visualize power dynamics within the workplace.
 To create a map, first draw a physical layout of where the workers are.
-Include information about the location of management offices, briefing rooms, staff rooms, customer areas, hotels, cafeterias, lounges, parking and transport areas and rest areas – anywhere we might find workers.
-Add relevant information about additional non-union and union, subcontracted, and informal workers in your workplace areas.
-Add any relevant workplaces in other regions and countries.
-Draw your map on whatever scale is useful.
-It can be focused on your workplace, company or industry and can include regional, national, or international operations.
+Include information about the location of management offices, briefing rooms, staff rooms, customer areas, hotels, cafeterias, lounges, parking and transport areas and rest areas – anywhere workers may gather or work.

 In order to gather information, the best source of information is the workers themselves.
 You might visit workers, workplaces and places workers gather.
 Look for workplace emergency preparedness lists of workers with contact information, search the Internet, and ask other unions, community organisations, or regulatory agencies.
 Ask the employer directly for information if it will not endanger your work.
 The section Participatory Action Research will help you as well.